mohitghansela/placement-prediction/README.md

 A machine learning project to predict student placement using global higher education migration data.

-✨ You can learn it too — I wrote the code in a **tutor-style** step-by-step format, so it's beginner-friendly.
+✨ You can learn it too, I wrote the code in a **tutor-style** step-by-step format, so it's beginner-friendly.

 ## 🔍 Overview